 Why is NCCDD funding this initiative?

-- This initiative supports NCCDD's Goal 2 of the new Five Year Plan: Increase community living for individuals with I/DD.
+This initiative supports NCCDD's Goal 2 of the current Five Year Plan: Increase community living for individuals with I/DD.

 What are the major goals and objectives?